-7. MANUSCRIPT CATEGORIES
+8. MANUSCRIPT CATEGORIES

-All manuscripts submitted to Molecular Imaging and Biology (MIB) must be original; i.e., not published elsewhere (except in abstract form) and not under consideration for publication elsewhere.
-MIB publishes Articles, Brief Articles, Special Topics, and Letters to the Editor.
-MIB also publishes Reviews, Commentaries, and Editorials by invitation.
+Molecular Imaging and Biology (MIB) publishes Research Articles, Brief Articles, Special Topics, and Letters to the Editor.
+MIB also publishes Reviews, Commentaries, and Editorials by invitation; please contact the Editor-in-Chief to discuss plans for a Review, Commentary or Editorial.
 Subject matter that will be considered is defined in our Aims and Scope.
 Subject matter that will not be considered are case studies, because reproducibility reflected by statistical validity is an important component of manuscript evaluation; in general n of at least 3 should be considered for all studies.
-As another example, subject matter that will not be considered are preclinical or clinical studies that report only observational studies using established agents such as 2-[18F]fluoro2-deoxyglucose without inclusion of mechanistic or histologic correlates.
+As another example, subject matter that will not be considered are preclinical or clinical studies that report only observational studies using established agents such as 2-[ 18F]fluoro2-deoxyglucose without inclusion of mechanistic or histologic correlates.
 Novelty and significance are among the critical concerns that are evaluated for submissions.